joshbegley/nyt-latest/README.md

-**Lori Loughlin Pleads Guilty in College Admissions Scandal**\
+**Lori Loughlin to Plead Guilty in College Admissions Scandal**\
-`The actress Lori Loughlin has pleaded guilty and agreed to serve two months in prison.
+`The actress Lori Loughlin has agreed to plead guilty and to serve two months in prison.
 Her husband, Mossimo Giannulli, a fashion designer, is expected to serve five months.`\
 https://nytimes.com/2020/05/21/us/lori-loughlin-pleads-guilty.html?searchResultPosition=5

 **Chafing Under Lockdown, Palestinians Long for Eid Celebrations**\